If you are not yet using Pinterest as one of your social media platforms, you need to. Why?

-The description of the board also includes the keywords and details which tell readers what they will find pinned on that board.
+The board’s description also includes the keywords and details that tell readers what they will find pinned on that board.
 When creating the title for your board, avoid “cutesy” names as those are not terms for which people will search.

 To start, you will want to have at least 10 – 15 boards.
 That gives your readers a good portfolio of content and a reason to follow you.
 Let’s say you blog about homeschooling.
 You could add boards such as preschool, grade school, high school, education, discipline, etc. (of course, with proper board names and descriptions).

 Look at the pinners you follow and see what they are doing.
 You do not want to copy them, of course, but you can get inspiration from what they are doing to help you develop your boards.

 To create a board, visit your profile and click on the Create directly under your name.

 Look at the end of the first row, directly above your pins and you will find a “+” icon.
 Click on this and select Board from the drop-down.